 - Teachers will develop their own assessment forms to assess the attitudes and learner profile attributes.
 Students must use some of these forms for self-assessment.

-- Students are promoted in normal cases as long as they are showing progress.
+- Students are promoted in usual cases as long as they are showing progress.
 However, if the student is not progressing for a long period of time, the student is retained.

 General Assessment Guidelines in the Middle Years Classes:

-Assessment in MYP classes is criterion-based.
+Assessment in MYP classes is criterion-based and directly linked to the aims and objectives of the subject groups (English Language & Literature, Arabic Language & Literature, Language Acquisition (Turkish & French, Sciences, Math, Islamic Studies, Individuals and Societies, Arts, Physical and Health Education, & Design).
 The aim of MYP assessment is to support and encourage student learning.
 The teachers constantly gather and analyze information on student performance and provide feedback to students to help them improve their performance.
 On the other hand, students must be involved in evaluation of their own progress using self-assessment and reflection.
 In doing so, they should develop wider critical thinking and self-assessment skills.

 - Summative Assessment